BVLC/caffe/docs/tutorial/solver.md

 where each iteration

-1. calls network forward to make the output and loss
+1. calls network forward to compute the output and loss
-2. calls network backward to make the gradients
+2. calls network backward to compute the gradients
 3. incorporates the gradients into parameter updates according to the solver method
 4. updates the solver state according to learning rate, history, and method